pkdindustries/soulshack/README.md

 - `--greeting`: response prompt to the channel on join (default: "hello.")
 - `--goodbye`:  response prompt to the channel on part (default: "goodbye.")
 - `--prompt`: The initial character prompt for the AI, initilizes the personality
-- `--answer`: appended to prompt for conditioning the answer to a question

 ### Environment Variables